-- (a) If the test rejects for large values of |z|, what is the p-value corresponding to z = 1.5? - (b) Answer the same question if the test rejects for large values of z.
+- (a) If the test rejects for large values of |z|, what is the p-value corresponding to z=1.5? - (b) Answer the same question if the test rejects for large values of z.

-It has been suggested that dying people may be able to postpone their death until after an important occasion, such as a wedding or birthday.
+It has been suggested that H_1 : dying people may be able to postpone their death until after an important occasion, such as a wedding or birthday.
 Phillips and King (1988) studied the patterns of death surrounding Passover, an important Jewish holiday.

-(a) California data 1966-1984.
+- (a) California data 1966-1984.
 They compared the number of deaths during the week before Passover to the number of deaths during the week after Passover for 1919 people who had Jewish surnames.
 Of these, 922 occurred in the week before and 997 in the week after Passover.

-(b) For 852 males of Chinese and Japanese ancestry, 418 died in the week before and 434 died in the week after Passover.
+Apply a statistical test to see if there is evidence supporting the claim H_1 . - (b) For 852 males of Chinese and Japanese ancestry, 418 died in the week before and 434 died in the week after Passover.
+Can we reject H_0 : death cannot be postponed, using these numbers?